 Attendees included MRC staff, researchers, funders, public involvement and public engagement professionals, and public or community contributors.

-Following the co-development workshops, we continue to work with our external advisory group and are seeking input from other stakeholders as we progress the strategy development, prior to wider, open consultation in January 2024.
+Following the co-development workshops, we continued to work with our external advisory group and sought input from other stakeholders.

 Examples of good practice for researchers